TITLE 77: PUBLIC HEALTH

 C) Two registered nurses;

-D) One licensed social worker;
+D) One social worker;

-E) One registered dietitian;
+E) One dietitian;

-F) One registered respiratory therapist;
+F) One respiratory care practitioner;

 G) One health planner;

-H) Two consumers or representatives of the general public interested in perinatal health care;
+H) Two consumers or representatives of the general public interested in perinatal health care; and

 2) Ex-Officio Members